Gradient estimates for semigroups associated with stochastic differential equations driven by cylindrical L\'{e}vy

-The next lemma provides Wasserstein decay rate of Equation \eqref{SDE_alphastable} which is driven by an $\alpha$-stable L\'{e}vy process with i.i.d. components.
-It is similar to the main theorem in \cite{jianwangwassersteindecay}, which considers a rotationally invariant $\alpha$-stable process.
+The next lemma provides Wasserstein decay rate of Equation \eqref{SDE_alphastable} which is our SDE driven by an $\alpha$-stable L\'{e}vy process with i.i.d. components.
+It is similar to the main theorem in \cite{jianwangwassersteindecay}, which considers SDE driven by a rotationally invariant $\alpha$-stable process.
 Apart from some minor technical differences, the proof of the next Lemma largely follows the idea of the aforementioned paper.
-The proof is somewhat long and is therefore relegated to the Appendix~C.
+The proof is somewhat long and is therefore relegated to the Appendix~\ref{section_proofresultbyjianwang} .

 \begin{lemma} Under Conditions~\ref{cond_driftb} and~\ref{cond_diss}, for every $x,y\in\R^d$ and $t\geq 0$, it holds that

 where

 and